|◄ AUGUST ►|

 ▲Saturday, August 12

-Aug 12: The North Korean government announces that it will claim Seoul as the capital of a unified Korea on August 15, the second anniversary of the establishment of the Republic of Korea by the United Nations.
+Aug 12: North Korean says Seoul will be its new Capital.
+The North Korean government announces that it will claim Seoul as the capital of a unified Korea on August 15, the second anniversary of the establishment of the Republic of Korea by the United Nations.
 It says the move is to demonstrate to the world the unity of South and North Koreans and serves as justification for the “liberation” of all of South Korea.
 The announcement is consistent with a manifesto issued by Pyongyang in June, before the war began, in which North Korea called for elections in a unified Korea on August 15.
 Until now, all previous announcements by North Korea have referred to Pyongyang as the “temporary capital” of the Democratic Korean People’s Republic.

 ▲Sunday, August 13

-Aug 13: North Korea sends the following directive to top military leaders in the battlefields: “Kim Il Sung has directed that the war be carried out so that its final victory can be realized by 15 August, fifth anniversary of the liberation of Korea. … Our victory lies before our eyes.
+Aug 13: Korean War: Kim Il Sung orders final victory by August 15.
+North Korea sends the following directive to top military leaders in the battlefields: “Kim Il Sung has directed that the war be carried out so that its final victory can be realized by 15 August, fifth anniversary of the liberation of Korea. … Our victory lies before our eyes.
 Young soldiers!
 You are fortunate in that you are able to participate in the battle for our final victory.
 Young soldiers, the capture of Taegu (Daegu) lies in the crossing of the Naktong (Nakdong) River … The eyes of 30,000,000 people are fixed on the Naktong River crossing operation… Pledge of all fighting men: We pledge with our life, no matter what hardships and sacrifice lies before us, to bear it and put forth our full effort to conclude the crossing of the Naktong River.
 Young Men!
 Let us protect our glorious pride by completely annihilating the enemy!!”
-Two weeks before the war began in June, North Korea set August 15 as the date for celebrating Korea’s unification under the communist regime.
+Two weeks before the war began in June, North Korea set August 15 as the date for celebrating Korea’s unification under the Communist regime.
 American and South Korean commanders believe the Communists are preparing to launch a “final offensive” to coincide with the anniversary.

 ▲Monday, August 14